- Overseas Initiatives

 In China, the labor contract laws have been designed to provide male and female employees with generous leave related to childbirth and childcare.
 Moreover, men and women are treated equally, and it is common for women to continue working after marriage.
 This legal system and practice of appointing managers based on ability work together to promote the appointment of women to managerial positions.
 In 2012, the first Chinese woman director was appointed at SEVEN-ELEVEN (TIANJIN).
 As of December 31, 2018, women currently occupy approximately half of the nonexecutive managerial positions at SEVEN-ELEVEN (BEIJING), SEVEN-ELEVEN (TIANJIN) and SEVENELEVEN (CHENGDU).
 In March 2018, SEVEN-ELEVEN (BEIJING) appointed women in the roles of vice president and director, and SEVEN-ELEVEN (TIANJIN) appointed a woman as director.

 With the aim of hiring outstanding human resources, hiring local personnel, and promoting the education of youth, SEVEN-ELEVEN (TIANJIN) and SEVEN-ELEVEN (CHENGDU) conduct internships and have been recognized by the government as Youth Employment Intern Bases that promote the employment of young people who have graduated from high school.
-In FY2019, SEVEN-ELEVEN (TIANJIN) accepted 63 interns, of which 22 gained employment with the company.
-SEVEN-ELEVEN (CHENGDU) accepted 138 interns, with 18 of them becoming employees at the company in July 2019.
+SEVEN-ELEVEN (TIANJIN) accepted 39 interns in F 2021, 4 of whom were employed by SEVEN-ELEVEN (TIANJIN).
+SEVEN-ELEVEN (CHENGDU) accepted 14 interns in FY2020, 4 of whom were employed by SEVEN-ELEVEN (CHENGDU) in July 2021.

 The Chinese government has been putting great emphasis on climate change issues.
 In Beijing, companies with annual CO2 emissions in excess of 5,000 tons are subject to upper limits on CO2 emissions in each industry as major emitters and must purchase emissions credits for the excess portions.
-In the fiscal year ended February 29, 2020, SEVEN-ELEVEN (BEIJING), which is subject to this program, saw overall CO2 emissions increased as a result of an increase in the number of stores and chilled cases, and consequently, the company purchased emissions credits for approximately 14,000 tons.
+In FY2020, SEVEN-ELEVEN (BEIJING), which is subject to this program, saw overall CO2 emissions increased as a result of an increase in the number of stores and chilled cases, and consequently, it purchased emissions credits for approximately 14,000 tons.
+However, in FY2020 and FY2021, it did not purchase emission credits because it did not reach the CO2 emissions cap.
 SEVEN-ELEVEN (TIANJIN) and SEVEN-ELEVEN (CHENGDU) also reported higher electricity consumption due to an increase in the number of stores, new installations of refrigeration and freezer devices, and so on.

 In order to avoid wasting resources, efforts are being made at Beijing Wang-Yang Foods, a food manufacturing factory of SEVEN-ELEVEN (BEIJING) and SEVEN-ELEVEN (TIANJIN), to utilize food loss generated by each factory as feedstock for a pig farm.
 Similarly, the JEANAVICE Factory has a contract with a fish farm to collect residual bread.
 Both factories use wastewater treatment facilities that clean water to the same or higher standard than government standards to ensure that polluted water is not discharged, collect waste oil, and conduct periodic investigations of smoke emissions from the perspective of preventing atmospheric pollution.